zephyrproject-rtos/trusted-firmware-m/docs/building/tfm_build_instruction.rst

    An alternative is to copy out the auto-downloaded repos under the ``<build_dir>/lib/ext``.
    They have been applied with patches and can be used directly.

- - **tf-m-tests** is a special dependency used for testing purpose only as described in :ref:`Building Tests`

 Example: building TF-M with local Mbed Crypto repo
 --------------------------------------------------